Updating Results

 The course provides you with studies in theory, methods, research and professional practice across health, educational and community contexts.
 There is an emphasis on how each artistic modality is employed in teams with groups and individuals.
 The teaching method incorporates experiential, theoretical and practice-based learning approaches.

 Graduates of this program are eligible for professional registration with appropriate professional associations.
 In Australia, this is the DTAA (Dance Movement Therapy Association of Australasia) and ANZACATA (Australian, New Zealand and Asian Creative Arts Therapies Association).
-Our course has been approved by ANZACATA to date.
+Our course has been approved by ANZACATA.

 Study locations